-For a discussion of risk factors associated with the merger, see "Risk Factors" beginning on page 13.
+For a discussion of risk factors associated with the merger, see "Risk Factors" beginning on page 15.

-Neither the Securities and Exchange Commission nor

-any state securities commission has approved or disapproved of the securities to be issued in the merger or determined whether this information statement/prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the securities to be issued in the merger or determined whether this information statement/prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-This information statement/prospectus is dated [month, day], 2000, and is first being mailed to stockholders on or about [month, day], 2000.
+This proxy statement/prospectus is dated January 12, 2001, and it and a form of proxy are first being mailed to stockholders on or about January 16, 2001.